Port of Novorossiysk: NMTP Group

 Novorossiysk Commercial Sea Port (NMTP) was established based on the privatisation of NSP in the early and mid-1990s.
 Major blocks of shares went to Uralsib, Sergey Shishkarev's Delo Group and Russian General Bank (co-owned by Aleksandr Skorobogatko and Alexander Ponomarenko), a part of NMTP shares remained state property.
 From 1998 Skorobogatko and Ponomarenko gradually increased their shares in NMTP and other stevedore assets of NSP.
 In 2006 they bought out shares of Delo Group and Uralsib, consolidating more that 70% of NMTP.
 In alliance with PJSC ‘Fleet of Novorossiysk Commercial Sea Port’ (towing and bunkering operator), IPP (oil and liquid fertilizers operator), Novoroslesexport (timber and container cargo), Novorossiysk Shipyard (vessel repair services and metal cargo shipment), and Novorossiysk grain terminal (grain cargo), NMTP merged into united holding and became the largest NSP operator.

 In November 2007 the holding issued public shares on the London Stock Exchange.
 In 2008 a conflict with Transneft over the Sheskharis oil terminal helped Skorobogatko and Ponomarenko engage Arkady Rotenberg into NMTP capitals.
 In 2011 Skorobogatko, Ponomarenko and Rotenberg sold out the blocking share of NMTP stocks to Transneft and Summa Group owner Ziyavudin Magomedov.
 In 2013 Summa Group and Transneft disputed and publicly negotiated on a possible split of NMTP.
 Following the agreement, inland terminals stayed under Summa Group's management, while Transneft got oil terminals.
 In the Spring of 2018 Ziyavudin Magomedov and his elder brother (former member of the Russian Federation Council) Magomed were arrested on charges of building a criminal organization and fraud.
 In October 2018 Summa sold out its NMTP shares to Transneft, increasing its stake up to 60.62%.
 In February 2019 NMTP sold 100% shares of Novorossiysk Grain Terminal to VTB Bank.

 Demetra holding

 After purchasing the Novorossiysk Grain Terminal, VTB began to consolidate its grain assets in Demetra Holding, which is currently the parent company for the Novorossiysk Grain Terminal.
 In April 2020, VTB engaged to Demetra two minority investors, selling a 25% stake in Demetra Holding to Agronova company and 24.99% stake to the Marathon group.
 After it, VTB retained control of this company.
+VTB held a 45% stake in Demtra Holding until 6 July 2023 when Andrei Kostin announced that VTB was selling its stake.
+In July 2023, the state of Oman owned company Southern Sea Investment LLC gained control of a stake in Demetra Holding.
+Until August 2023, Alexander Vinokurov held a stake in Demetra Holding through SPN which is in his Russian company Marathon Group.